Standard Missile-3 is the world's only ballistic missile killer deployable on land or at sea.

 SM-3 Block IIA

-SM-3 Block IIA is the centerpiece of the European missile defense system, and Raytheon Company will begin flight testing in 2015 to keep the program on track for 2018 deployment at sea and on land in Poland.
+SM-3 Block IIA is the centerpiece of the European missile defense system, and Raytheon Company began flight testing in 2015 to keep the program on track for 2018 deployment at sea and on land in Poland.

 Learn more about Raytheon's Missile Defense Solutions.